maldoinc/wireup/docs/pages/getting_started.md

     * When using the [FastAPI](integrations/fastapi.md), or [Flask](integrations/flask.md) integrations,
     decorating views with `@container.autowire` is no longer required.
     * Wireup can perform injection on both sync and async targets.
+    * Every container you create is separate from the rest and has its own state.

 ## Next Steps

-While Wireup is framework-agnostic, usage can be further simplified in following frameworks:
+While Wireup is framework-agnostic, usage can be simplified when used with the following frameworks:

 - [Django](integrations/django.md)
 - [FastAPI](integrations/fastapi.md)
 - [Flask](integrations/flask.md)

 ## Links